Epitome87/50-projects-50-days/README.md

 A UI for a typical "Verify Your Account" form.
 The user must enter a 6-digit code in order to pass verification.
 Note that this is just the foundations of the UI, and the functionality for sending a unique code to the user's email, and verifying that they type in the correct code, are not present.

 ###### `Originally Completed: 9/16/2021`

+### Day 42 - Live User Filter

+Using the RandomUser API, we generate a list of users.
+Using the search field, you can search the user list for a specific name or location, and the list will add / remove results appropriately with the search criteria provided.

+###### `Originally Completed: 9/17/2021`